karbassi/mastery-curriculum/4_other_objects.md

 </details>
 <p></p>

+> To tell Ruby that a particular object should never change (i.e. should be a constant), give it a name starting with a capital letter.

 ## `Classes` are gods

+Right before our universe made the numbers, it made the gods.

-Before there were numbers, there were the gods.
-Just like in our (depending on disposition) universe, these gods were responsible for creating all the objects that exist.
-And, they continue to be the main mechanism whereby new objects come into existence.
-Each god is responsible for creating a certain kind of object: 'their' object.
+In our program, these gods are called **Classes**.
+They created all the objects that exist in the program.
+Each class – each god – is responsible for creating certain kind of objects: 'their' objects.

-Just like in our (now mythically-embellished) universe, these 'gods' exist as objects inside the universe: and we can talk with them.
-In Ruby, these gods are called **Classes**.
-Objects these classes create are called **Instances** of that class.
+Just like in myths from Ancient Greece, these 'gods' exist as objects inside the universe, and we can send them messages.
+Mostly, we send them messages asking them to create new objects in the program world.
+Objects created by these classes are called **Instances** of that class.

 > In Ruby, all classes start with a capital letter, putting them in the same naming category as constants.
 Why do you think this is?
 How constant are the gods?